zveasy/OL-Smart-Collateral/README.md

-# O&L Smart Collateral Platform
+# O&L Smart Collateral Platform!

 This project powers the digital collateral engine for Omni & Luci, enabling tokenization and valuation of infrastructure-backed, ESG-aligned assets including: